Summary of proposed guarantee

 - ESRS, PDF version, January 31, 2014

-This summary covers an investment by a commercial lender(s) to be identified in the São Paulo Sustainable Transport project in Brazil.
+This summary covers an investment by Banco Santander S.A in the São Paulo Sustainable Transport project in Brazil.
 The State of São Paulo issued a request for proposals on January 6, 2013 for the financing of US$300 million from commercial lenders to co-finance part of the project.
 The financing is to be covered by a MIGA guarantee for up to $450 million for a period of up to 12 years against the risk of non-honoring of financial obligations.This summary was updated on March 20, 2014 with the name and provenance of the guarantee holder.

 The project consists of investments by the State of São Paulo in sustainable transportation infrastructure and related activities.
 The total project willbe financed with a $300-million World Bank loan, $129 million from the State of São Paulo’s own funds, and the financing $300 million here described from a commercial bank (or a syndicate of banks), which is to be covered by a MIGA guarantee.